Durva9/incodevision-DS-task-2/README.md

 # incodevision-DS-task-2

-Data Cleaning and Preprocessing
+Exploratory Data Analysis (EDA)

-This project focuses on cleaning and preparing a raw CSV dataset for analysis.
+This project focuses on performing exploratory data analysis on a dataset to understand its structure, patterns, and key insights before building models.
-The dataset contains missing values, duplicates, and inconsistent formats.

 What was done

-Handled missing values

-Removed duplicate records

-Standardised data formats

-Prepared clean data for analysis or modelling

-Tools Used

-Python

-Pandas

-NumPy
+Analysed data using descriptive statistics

+Created visualisations (bar charts, histograms, correlation plots)

+Identified trends, patterns, and relationships in the data

+Summarised key insights

-This task highlights the importance of data cleaning as the foundation of data science.
+This task highlights how EDA helps data scientists make informed decisions by understanding the data before modeling.